 an erection is painful or lasts longer than 4 hours (prolonged erection can damage the penis).

 Stop and get medical help at once if you have nausea, chest pain, or dizziness during sex.
 You could be having a life-threatening side effect.

 Common side effects may include:

 flushing (warmth, redness, or tingly feeling);

 runny or stuffy nose; or

-muscle pain, back pain, pain in your arms or legs.
+muscle pain, back pain, pain in your arms, legs, or back.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Tell your doctor about all your other medicines, especially:

 medicines to treat erectile dysfunction or pulmonary arterial hypertension;